CollegeBoreal/Tutoriels/2.MicroServices/3.Orchestration/1.Kubernetes/0.Local/6.K8s/expose-eip/README.md

 This page shows how to create a Kubernetes Service object that exposes an external IP address.

 Before you begin

-Install kubectl.
+Install `kubectl`.

 Use a cloud provider like Google Kubernetes Engine or Amazon Web Services to create a Kubernetes cluster.

-This tutorial creates an external load balancer, which requires a cloud provider.
+This tutorial creates an internal load balancer, which requires a bare metal server.

-Configure kubectl to communicate with your Kubernetes API server.
-For instructions, see the documentation for your cloud provider.
+Configure `kubectl` to communicate with your Kubernetes API server.
+For instructions, see the documentation for a bare metal installation.

-Objectives
+:round_pushpin: Objectives

-Run five instances of a Hello World application.
+* Run five instances of a Hello World application.
-Create a Service object that exposes an external IP address.
+* Create a Service object that exposes an external IP address.
-Use the Service object to access the running application.
+* Use the Service object to access the running application.
-Creating a service for an application running in five pods Run a Hello World application in your cluster:
+* Creating a service for an application running in five pods
+* Run a Hello World application in your cluster:

 service/load-balancer-example.yaml Copy service/load-balancer-example.yaml to clipboard